jnozzi/cocoadev.com/SiteContent/General/NSCodingClassFallbacksForKeyedArchiver.markdown

 ----
 Just to ask a stupid question, are you using Tiger?

-"''Available in Mac OS X v10.4 and later.''"
+"*Available in Mac OS X v10.4 and later.*"
 ----
 Yes.
 This is for a Tiger and up only Application.
 ----